Disinfectants (Sanitizers)

 Test strips are a fast & cheap way quick to ensure sanitizer/disinfectant chemicals are within the 10% accuracy (semiquantitative) range their intended use calls for.
 More expensive analytical methods such as gas & liquid chromatography, atomic absorption, mass spectrometry, cyclic voltammetry, titration, etc. are needed for accurate quantitative measurements that exceed the 0.5 mg/L to 1 mg/L (0.5 to 1 ppm) limits of the most sensitive test strips.

 This limitation needs to be taken account when applied to routine field testing procedures.
 Regulations that call for 10ppm (10 mg/L) or less for quats & sulfites for example cannot be met with test strips.
 However, these guidelines are based on the amount of sulfite or quat dissolved in a 100mL sample.
 The amount found in a thin layer on a potato or knife or cutting board may have a sample size on the order of several µL which works out to parts per billion.
-Read our blog, Can 10ppm of Sulfite & Quat Really Mean Zero which explains this further.
+Read our blog, Can 10ppm of Sulfite & Quat Really Mean Zero? which explains this further.

 Another issue can be expiration dates.
 0-200ppm chlorine test papers or 0-50ppm iodine use the potassium iodide method and never go bad, We do include an expiration date on these but solely for stock rotation purposes.
 More complex test strips are packaged in desiccant lined bottles to extend shelf life & come with a guaranteed 3 year shelf life.
 However, time is not the real determining factor, so we wrote Test Strip Expiration Dates; Good Today, Dead Tomorrow? to explain further.
 Bottom line, don't toss out what may be perfectly good test strips based on dates alone.